deltaswapio/deltaswap/whitepapers/0007_governor.md

 - **Governed Message (Large)**: If a message is “large”, `ChainGovernor` will wait for 24hrs before signing the VAA and place the message in a queue.
 - **Governed Message (Small)**: If a message is “small”, `ChainGovernor` will determine if it fits inside the `dailyLimit` for this chain.
 If it does fit, it will be signed immediately.
 If it does not fit, it will wait in the queue until it does fit.
 If it does not fit in 24hrs, it will be released from the queue.

-While messages are enqueued, any Guardian has a window of opportunity to determine if a message is fraudulent using their own processes for fraud detection.
-If Guardians determine a message is fraudulent, they can delete the message from the queue from their own independently managed queue.
-If a super minority of Guardians (7 of 19) delete a message from their queues, this fraudulent message is effectively censored as it can no longer reach a super-majority quorum.
+While messages are enqueued, any Phylax has a window of opportunity to determine if a message is fraudulent using their own processes for fraud detection.
+If Phylaxs determine a message is fraudulent, they can delete the message from the queue from their own independently managed queue.
+If a super minority of Phylaxs (7 of 19) delete a message from their queues, this fraudulent message is effectively censored as it can no longer reach a super-majority quorum.

 In this design, there are three mechanisms for enqueued messages to be published:

-- A quorum (13/19) of Guardians can manually override the Governor and release any pending messages.
+- A quorum (13/19) of Phylaxs can manually override the Governor and release any pending messages.
   - _Messages released through this mechanism WOULD NOT be added to the list of the processed transactions to avoid impacting the daily notional limit as maintained by the sliding window._
-- Guardians will periodically check if a message can be posted without exceeding the daily notional limit as the sliding window and notional value of the transactions change.
+- Phylaxs will periodically check if a message can be posted without exceeding the daily notional limit as the sliding window and notional value of the transactions change.
   - _Messages released through this mechanism WOULD be added to the list of processed transactions and thus be counted toward the daily notional limit._
 - Messages will be automatically released after a maximum time limit (this time limit can be adjusted through governance and is currently set to 24 hours).
   - _Messages released through this mechanism WOULD NOT be added to the list of the processed transactions to avoid impacting the daily notional limit as maintained by the sliding window._